What is Summer Scholars?

 Who reviews the applications?

-Ms. Laura Bair collects the applications and passes them along to a committee of faculty from different disciplines for review.
+A committee of faculty from different disciplines review the applications.
 Applicants should keep this audience in mind.
 Language should be accessible and understandable to people from a variety of disciplines.
 If special or technical terminology is used, be sure to explain what the terminology means, or its importance.
 Thirteen Summer Scholars positions are typically available each summer, and decisions will be announced on April 1.

 How does the Summer Scholars Program work?